 Similarly, in a study of the faculty at the University of Nebraska, 90 percent of the teaching staff rated themselves above average, which, of course, is mathematically impossible.

 And, who amongst us has not come across a bad driver who is convinced they possess the skills of a Formula One champion?

 Dunning and Kruger began their study because of the actions of a monumentally stupid crook.

 McArthur Wheeler robbed two banks in Pittsburgh without wearing a mask.
-Security camera video of the robberies was played on local telecasts clearly showing the face of the criminal.
-Within minutes tips as to his identity reached police and before the day was done McArthur Wheeler was in custody.
+Security camera video of the robberies was played on local telecasts, clearly showing the face of the criminal.
+Within minutes tips as to his identity reached the police and before the day was done, McArthur Wheeler was in custody.